dipeshm01/NederlandseTaal/003-verb.md

 - verwijst - refer
     > Dan verwijst hij je door naar het ziekenhuis. [then he will refer you to the hospital]

-- bereiken - there are 2 meanins - first is reach and second is achieve.
-First example and second example provided below -
-    > 1. Hieronder ziet u de gegevens die wij van u hebben.
-Het is belangrijk dat alle gegevens juist zijn.
-Zo kunnen wij u altijd op de juiste manier **bereiken**.
-    >
-    >> Below you can see the information we have about you.
-It is important that all data is correct.
-This way we can always **reach** you in the right way.
-    >
-    > 2. Ze helpen ons altijd om ons doel te bereiken.
 - verdiend -
     > Congratulations on your degree.
 Well done.
 Are you going on holiday now? you've earned it
     > Gefeliciteerd met je diploma.
 Goed gedaan.
 Ga je nu lekker op vakantie? je hebt het verdiend